CorndelWithSoftwire/DevOps-Course-Parallel-Python/07_classes.md

 Note:
 - The three arguments should be passed to the constructor in the correct order.
-- The dictionary uses the key "text" instead of "content".
+- The dictionary uses the key "main_text" instead of "content".

 ```python
 my_publication = Publication(dictionary_data['author'], dictionary_data['title'], dictionary_data['main_text'])